Pedro-Ba/ImgColorChange/README.md

-Simple project for testing grayscale img conversion and contrast change.
+Simple project for grayscale img conversion and contrast change.
+I just wanted to touch up an image for a background.